devavratk/Big-Data-Assaignment/README.md

-# IMDB WebApp For Data Analysis:
+# IMDB Data Analyzer:
+IMDB Data Analyzer is a WebApp that allows users to perform complex filtering over a gigantic IMDB database and retrieve results efficiently.
-Built a webapp which analyses IMDB's large data according to the user's requirement.
-It uses OMDb API and official IMDB data set from (https://datasets.imdbws.com/), which comprises collection of movies, TV series, games, cast, crew and many more.
+It uses combined data extracted from OMDb API and official IMDB data set from (https://datasets.imdbws.com/), which comprises a large collection of movies, TV series, games, cast, crew and many more.

 ## Table of contents:
 * [Getting Started](#getting-started)